zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/_index.md

     }
     ```

-  > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).
+  > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).
 To create an Automanage Account used by the Automanage services, you need the Owner or Contributor permissions on your subscription along with User Access Administrator roles.**

 ## Automation Flow